gloveboxes/CodeLabs-IoTDev/Module5-WindowsIoTCorePi2FezHat-IoTHubs/Device-3-CommandControl.md

 ###Deploy your app to the Raspberry Pi

-1. Press **F5** to run and deploy the app to the device.
+1. Press **F5** to deploy and run the app on the device.
-2. Once it's loaded, from Devive Explorer go to the Messages To Device tab,
+2. Once it's loaded, from **Device Explorer** go to the **Messages To Device tab**,
-    - select your device,
+    - Select your device
-    - check the Monitor Feedback Endpoint option
+    - Check the Monitor Feedback Endpoint option
-    - and write your command in the Message field (red, green or blue).
+    - Write your command in the Message field (red, green or blue).
 Click on Send to send the command to your Raspberry Pi
 3. Try putting a break point in the Client_MqttMsgPublishReceived method, the break point will be hit when the code receives a message

     ![Sending cloud-to-device message](Images/sending-cloud-to-device-message.png?raw=true)